semaphoreci/docs/docs/essentials/using-secrets.md

 ## Creating and managing secrets

-When creating secrets, we recommend that you grant it to minimum subset of projects possible.
-For this purpouse you can use access policies to control which projects can use organization secrets.
+When creating secrets, we recommend that you make it available to the smallest subset of projects possible.
+To do this, you can use access policies to control which projects can use which of the organization's secrets.
 Organization-level secrets let you share secrets between multiple projects, which reduces the need for creating duplicate secrets.
 Updating an organization secret in one location also ensures that the change takes effect in all projects that use that secret.
-By default all the projects have access to a secret, it is possible to restrict a secret to only a subset of projects using project whitelist available when creating a new secret, or editing an existing one.
-You choose **Whitelisted** and type project names.
+By default, all projects have access to secrets, but it is possible to restrict a secret to a specific subset of projects using the project whitelist when creating a new secret, or editing an existing one.
+To do this, choose **Whitelisted** and enter the project name(s).

 ### Web UI